-Certain drugs are known to interact with cetirizine, including central nervous system depressants (e.g., diazepam, alprazolam) and digoxin.
+Certain drugs are known to interact with cetirizine, including digoxin (Lanoxin®, Cardoxin®) and central nervous system depressants, such as diazepam (Valium) and alprazolam (Xanax®, Niravam®).
 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.

 Is there any monitoring that needs to be done with this medication?

-No specific monitoring is necessary for the drug.
+No specific monitoring is necessary for cetirizine.
 Your veterinarian may wish to examine your pet to check on the effectiveness of the drug.
+Monitor for side effects.

 How do I store cetirizine?

-Cetirizine tablets should be stored in the original container at room temperature.
+Cetirizine tablets should be stored in the original container at room temperature, between 20-25°C (68-77°F).
 Oral syrups should be stored at room temperature or in the refrigerator.

 While the risk of a cetirizine overdose is low, overdoses of cetirizine products also containing pseudoephedrine can be serious.
 If you suspect an overdose or an adverse reaction to the medication, call your veterinary office immediately.
 If they are not available, follow their directions in contacting an emergency facility.